castorini/pyserini/docs/experiments-msmarco-passage.md

 The command-line invocation should look familiar: it essentially mirrors the command with Anserini (in Java).
 If you can't make sense of what's going on here, back up and make sure you've first done the [BM25 Baselines for MS MARCO Passage Ranking **in Anserini**](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).

-Upon completion, we should have an index with 8,841,823 documents.
+Upon completion, you should have an index with 8,841,823 documents.
 The indexing speed may vary; on a modern desktop with an SSD, indexing takes a couple of minutes.

 ## Retrieval